brianmaierjr/long-haul-astro/README.md

 ## License

-This is [MIT](LICENSE) with no added caveats, so feel free to use this Jekyll theme on your site without linking back to me or using a disclaimer.
+This is [MIT](LICENSE) with no added caveats, so feel free to use this Astro theme on your site without linking back to me or using a disclaimer.